alsdkkang/bapipe_dashboard/_build/html/_sources/docs/paper-structure.md

 - Does adding noise to zones corners improve reproducibility (which can be defined as a smoothing of the man-whitney U curves)
   - Smoothing of the distribution can be measure by smaller gradients (e.g. sum gradients)
 - Which corners have greater variation from perfect squares in the manual zone drawing

+## Appendix
+### Datastructure required to use pipeline
+- Minimally
+  - Behavioural videos.
+Handles one animal per video, consider using ShotCut to crop videos.
+Note that cropping videos may prevent intrinsic calibration later (correcting for lens warping).
+  - DLC labels for the videos
+- Registration [completed using tool]
+  - Extrinsic registration:
+    - Draw registration points on top of the original videos (points should relate to the arena, such as corner locations)
+    - The true coordinates (in real units such as mm) should be listed in the config.yaml file
+  - Intrinsic calibration:
+    - A video of a chessboard (can be printed)